rptcloud/azure_terraform/variable_validation.md

 ╵
 ```

-Update the output to set the `sensitive = true` attribute and rerun the apply.
+Update the output to set the `sensitive = true` attribute and rerun the validate.

 ```hcl
 output "phone_number" {